RedisLabs/redislabs-docs/content/rc/subscriptions/maintenance/set-maintenance-windows.md

 By default, Redis will maintain your Redis Cloud subscriptions and databases as needed.
 During maintenance, you may notice some latency when connecting to your databases.
 For more information about the types of maintenance and how Redis maintains your subscriptions, see [Maintenance]({{<relref "/rc/subscriptions/maintenance">}}).

-You typically do not need to set a maintenance window manually as Redis will attempt to perform maintenance during low-traffic hours when possible, based on the region where your subscription is located.
+By default, Redis will perform maintenance automatically while limiting service disruption as much as possible.
 If you want to control when Redis performs maintenance for a Flexible subscription, you can [set manual maintenance windows](#set-manual-maintenance-windows) to ensure non-urgent maintenance will occur at set times.
 Configuring or altering the maintenance window will not have any impact on your subscription or databases.

 ## Set manual maintenance windows